tomalrussell/nismod_teaching_kit/docs/lecture_02/Lecture_2.3.md

----
-title: Mini-Lecture 2.3 - Determining key infrastructure sectors for mitigation action by assessing cross sectoral co-benefits
+# Mini-Lecture 2.3 - Determining key infrastructure sectors for mitigation action by assessing cross sectoral co-benefits
-keywords:
--   Mitigation
--   Co-benefits
--   Sustainable Development Goals
-authors:
--   Sapphire Vital
----

 Mini-lecture 2.3 provides an overview of infrastructure and mitigation action's potential co-benefits using the United Nation's Sustainable